about kim

 Books

-Dr. Case served a total of 11 years on the Society for the Psychological Study of Social Issues (www.spssi.org) Council and five years as elected Representative to APA Council (American Psychological Association).
+Society for the Psychological Study of Social Issues (www.spssi.org) Council and five years as elected Representative to APA Council (American Psychological Association).
 Within APA Council, she was a founding member of the Council Diversity Work Group.
-She previously served SPSSI as Convention Program Chair, Teaching and Mentoring Chair, Council Member, and more leading to the Distinguished Service Award and Michelle Alexander Scholarship and Service Award.
-Currently, she serves on the VCU ADVANCE IT initiative and as Advisory Board member to the Georgia Tech Department of Biomedical Engineering NSF Red grant for inclusive transformation.
-In 2022, she was elected to serve 3-years (chair-elect, chair, past-chair) on Executive Council for the Virginia Educational Development Collaborative.
+She previously served SPSSI as Convention Program Chair, Teaching and Mentoring Chair, Council Member, and more which led to the Distinguished Service Award and Michelle Alexander Scholarship and Service Award.
+She previously served on the VCU ADVANCE IT initiative and as Advisory Board member to the Georgia Tech Department of Biomedical Engineering NSF Red grant for inclusive transformation.
+In 2022, she was elected to serve 3-years on Executive Council for the Virginia Educational Development Collaborative.

 University Leadership